NishchayAnand/software-engineering/Java/Spring/Spring Boot/Interview Questions.md

-# Interview Questions
+# SpringBoot Interview Questions

-**Q. Explain `@SpringBootApplication` annotation.**

-`@SpringBootApplication` enables **component-scanning** and **auto-configuration**.
+Q. What is the use of `@SpringBootApplication` annotation?

+The `@SpringBootApplication` annotation is a key annotation in Spring Boot that **marks a class as the main configuration class and entry point for a Spring Boot application**.
 It is a composite annotation that combines three crucial annotations:

-1. **Spring's `@Configuration`:** Designates a class as a configuration class using Spring's Java-based configuration.

-2. **Spring's `@ComponentScan`:** Enables component-scanning so that components you write will be automatically discovered and registered as beans in the Spring Application Context.

-3. **Spring Boot's `@EnableAutoConfiguration`:** This humble little annotation might as well be named **@abracadabra** because it's the one line of configuration that enables the magic of Spring Boot auto-configuration, i.e., automatically configuring beans and settings based on the dependencies present in the project.
-This one line keeps you from having to write the pages of configuration that would be required otherwise.
+- `@EnableAutoConfiguration`: Part of SpringBoot framework. **Automatically configures the Spring application context based on the dependencies on the classpath**.
+For example, if **spring-boot-starter-web** is on the classpath, it configures a web application context.

+- `@Configuration`: Part of Spring framework. **Automatically scans the package where the annotated class is located** and its sub-packages for Spring components (@Component, @Service, @Repository, @Controller, etc.) to **register them as beans in the Spring application context**.

+- `@ComponentScan`: Part of Spring Framework. **Indicates that the class contains Spring bean definitions**.

+> **NOTE:** The `@SpringBootApplication` annotation simplifies configuration in a Spring Boot project by eliminating the need to declare these annotations individually.

 ---

-**Q. Explain starter dependencies.**

-**Q. Explain `SpringApplication.run(MySpringBootApplication.class, args);`**
+Q. Explain `SpringApplication.run(MySpringBootApplication.class, args);`

 The `SpringApplication.run(MySpringBootApplication.class, args)` method is used to launch the Spring Boot application.
 Here's a detailed breakdown of what actually happens: